codezewriter/my_first_repository/README.md

 Hello World, this is what we're all about.
 >>>>>>> updateREADME

-THis is a remote commit change.
+This is a remote commit change.